lucascaton/enumerate_it/README.md

 ## Using enumerations to handle a legacy database

-**EnumerateIt** can help you to build a Rails application around a legacy database which was filled with those small and unchangeable tables used to create foreign key constraints everywhere, like the following example:
+**EnumerateIt** can help you build a Rails application around a legacy database which was filled with those small and unchangeable tables used to create foreign key constraints everywhere, like the following example: